stevearc/conform.nvim/README.md

     lua = { "stylua" },
     -- Conform will run multiple formatters sequentially go = { "goimports", "gofmt" },
-    -- Use a sub-list to run only the first available formatter javascript = { { "prettierd", "prettier" } },
     -- You can also customize some of the format options for the filetype rust = { "rustfmt", lsp_format = "fallback" },
     -- You can use a function here to determine the formatters dynamically